Installing Nginx on Ubuntu 18.04 with Multiple Domains

 Go to your web browser and visit your domain or IP.
 If you don’t have a domain name yet and don’t know your IP, you can find out with:

-You can find this Nginx default welcome page in the document root directory /var/www/html
+You can find this Nginx default welcome page in the document root directory /var/www/html.
+To edit this file in nano text editor:

 Server Blocks allow you to host multiple web sites/domains on one server.
 Even you only ever intend on hosting one website or one domain, it’s still a good idea to configure at least one Server Block.